awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

 # Greengrass Machine Learning Inference (MLI) using Greengrass Connectors

-This document describe the steps in setting up Greengrass Machine Learning Inference, using Greengrass Image Classification with a SageMaker training job.
-Greengrass ML Feedback connector will also be used, for future model retraining or prediction results analysis.
+This document describe the steps in setting up Greengrass Machine Learning Inference, using Greengrass Image Classification Connector with Amazon SageMaker training job.
+Greengrass ML Feedback connector will be used to collect data from the field for future model retraining or prediction results analysis.

+## Greengrass Machine Learning (ML) Connectors

+Using Greengrass Connectors for Machine Learning at the edge offers the following advantages:

+1. Greengrass ML Connectors are prebuilt modules to help accelerate the development lifecycle for ML at the edge.
+Deployment of Greengrass ML Connectors includes the libraries optimized for the hardware platform, eliminates the complexity of having to manage the libraries for dfferent hardware platform which is required if [running the ML without any Greengrass Connector](https://github.com/awslabs/aws-iot-greengrass-accelerators/blob/master/accelerators/machine_learning_inference/S3_MODELS.md#how-to-deploy-the-accelerator)
+2. Greengrass ML Feedback Connector supports [sampling strategies](https://docs.aws.amazon.com/en_pv/greengrass/latest/developerguide/ml-feedback-connector), offering cost effectiveness in collecting data in the field.

 ## Design Pattern